joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/03/09/world/middleeast/iran-video-explosion-boys-school.html

 **Linebacker Jaelan Phillips agrees to 4-year deal with Panthers**\
-`The Eagles acquired Phillips in a trade last season.`\
+`The Panthers were looking to improve their pass rush and adding Phillips is a big step in that direction.`\
 https://nytimes.com/athletic/7090485/2026/03/09/jaelan-phillips-panthers-nfl-free-agency-2026/

 **Scoop City: Biggest swing in Ravens history**\